persteenolsen/pso-gatsby-blog-cms-two/src/posts/2025-06-10-asp-net-8-mvc-authentication.md

 </ul>

-<p>An ASP.NET Core MVC Web App with Individual Accounts created by VS Code using .NET 8 serving as a Membership System towards a SQLite Database</p>
+<p>An ASP.NET Core Identity MVC Web Application with Individual Accounts created by VS Code using .NET 8 serving as a Membership System towards a SQLite Database</p>

 <ul>
 <li>